RSLLES/pytorchblueprint/README.md

 # PyTorch Project Blueprint

 This repository contains a blueprint that I use as the foundation for all my PyTorch projects.
 The goal is to provide a minimal, easy‑to‑understand code base that remains efficient and flexible.

 ## Deploy

-Clone the repository and run the `deploy.sh` script.
+Clone the repository and run the `rename_project.sh` script.
-The script will rename the project and delete itself; after it finishes you are ready to go.
+The script will rename the project; after it finishes you are ready to go.

 ## Dependencies